HokusAI-Art/HokusAI-WebApp/README.md

 Install node, npm, and yarn.

+Note: node must be version 14 or up

 ## Get Started

 Create file called '.env.local' with the Firebase JSON credentials for a web application: